kraken-io/kraken-php/README.md

 PNG images will be converted from 24-bit to paletted 8-bit with full alpha channel.
 This process is called PNG quantization in RGBA format and means the amount of colours used in an image will be reduced to 256 while maintaining all information about alpha transparency.

 #### JPEG Images
-For lossy JPEG optimizations Kraken will generate multiple copies of a input image with a different quality settings.
+For lossy JPEG optimizations Kraken.io will generate multiple copies of a input image with a different quality settings.
 It will then intelligently pick the one with the best quality to filesize ration.
 This ensures your JPEG image will be at the smallest size with the highest possible quality, without the need for a human to select the optimal image.

 ## Image Resizing

 Image resizing option is great for creating thumbnails or preview images in your applications.
-Kraken will first resize the given image and then optimize it with its vast array of optimization algorithms.
+Kraken.io will first resize the given image and then optimize it with its vast array of optimization algorithms.
 The `resize` option needs a few parameters to be passed like desired `width` and/or `height` and a mandatory `strategy` property.
 For example:

 ````php
 <?php